IEntin/ClientServer/README.md

 Copyright (C) 2021 Ilya Entin.

-### Fast Linux Lockless Linux Clent-Server with Named Pipes and TCP clients
+### Fast Linux Lockless Clent-Server with Named Pipes and TCP clients

 This server can work with both tcp and fifo clients at the same time.\
 TCP communication layer is using boost Asio library.